1.8. The Crime Control and Due Process Models

 Crime Control and Due Process Model

 The crime control model focuses on having an efficient system, with the most important function being to suppress and control crime to ensure that society is safe and there is public order.
 Under this model, controlling crime is more important to individual freedom.
 This model is a more conservative perspective.
-In order to protect society and make sure individuals feel free from the threat of crime, the crime control model would advocate for swift and severe punishment for offenders.
-Under this model, the justice process may resemble prosecutors charge an ‘assembly-line’: law enforcement suspects apprehend suspects; the courts determine guilt; and guilty people receive appropriate, and severe, punishments through the correctional system.
+To protect society and make sure individuals feel free from the threat of crime, the crime control model would advocate for swift and severe punishment for offenders.
+Under this model, the justice process may resemble prosecutors charging an ‘assembly line’: law enforcement suspects apprehend suspects; the courts determine guilt; and guilty people receive appropriate, and severe, punishments through the correctional system.
 [2] The crime control model may be more likely to take a plea bargain because trials may take too much time and slow down the process.

 Murder in the Gym: Crime Control Model Example by Dr. Sanchez